jrencz/eslint/docs/rules/symbol-description.md

 ## When Not To Use It

-This rule should not be used in ES3/5 environments and in case you don't want to enforce either presence or omission of `description`.
+This rule should not be used in ES3/5 environments.
+In addition, this rule can be safely turned off if you don't want to enforce either presence or omission of `description` when creating Symbols.

 ## Further Reading